Two of Rick Perry's New Hampshire Speeches

 Perry's November 30 speech inspired a fair amount of bipartisan applause every time he referred to Texas's part-time citizen legislature.
 This was because O'Brien had unconstitutionally extended our own calendar into the fall.
 (The Speaker sent us home early at lunchtime: he was so disgusted with us, he cancelled a scheduled December 14 session day, and put off all remaining business till January 4, 2012.)

 His October 28, 2011 speech at the annual banquet of Cornerstone Policy Research (New Hampshire's most notorious right wing pressure group) has become legendary.
 According to who you believe, he was either drunk, on painkillers (after back surgery), dumb as a post, and/or perfectly OK.
 In any case, it was an amusing speech.
-The "brother in Christ" he rambles on about at the beginning is Kevin Smith, the President of Cornerstone, who is now running for Governor.
+The "brother in Christ" he rambles on about at the beginning is Kevin Smith, the President of Cornerstone, who was running for Governor.
 (Smith's predecessor, Karen Testerman, ran in 2010 and got 10% of the vote in the Republican primary.)
 The "snow" is the Halloween blizzard of 2010.

-See Also:
+See Also